COVID-19 safe schools

 Special safety measures help create safe schools and reduce the spread of COVID-19.
 These extra layers of protection measures work well in schools because they're controlled environments that have:

 - Consistent groups of people

 - Robust illness policies for students and staff

 - The ability to have people follow effective personal practices like hand washing

 Review guidance and guidelines:

-- British Columbia Centre for Disease Control (BCCDC) COVID-19 Public Health Guidance for K-12 School Settings
+- BCCDC COVID-19 Public Health Guidance for K-12 School Settings (PDF)

 - BCCDC K-12 Schools and COVID-19 website